Tiruvannamalai and Arunachala in English

 The first day in the evening, with a full moon, we hiked around the mountain, which was not all that easy.
 My companions had blisters on their feet.
 Fortunately, I managed to do without blisters.
 The Hindu people make pilgrimages to Arunachala with a specific intent, which gives them extra motivation.

 Direct contact of bare feet and the body with the energy of the mountains, is so unique, that even my compass and watch which measures the altitude did not work.

 The level of radiation must have been high.
 I liked the mountain so much that I ran around it twice and at the end, I climbed up to the top.
-Approach to the peak is about 4 km long and the last 2 km are very steep and challenging.
+The approach to the peak is about 4 km long and the last 2 km are very steep and challenging.
 During 5 days I hiked and ran around 100 km.

 I was pretty much exhausted after an intensive week.
 A newly met friend gave me a lift to meet Italian lady Daniela.
-She was around 50 years old, charming and very attractive lady, who travels around the world all the time and always comes back to India.
+She was around 50 years old, a charming and very attractive lady, who travels around the world all the time and always comes back to India.
 She offered me a 1.5-hour long backbone particle therapy (a friend of mine from London said it was very popular and rather expensive therapy in the UK).

-It is about putting your body fluids, in motion especially in the spinal cord.
+It is about putting your body fluids, in motion, especially in the spinal cord.